bryansgue/A_Digital_Twin_Approach_for_UAVs/README.md

 # **Bridging Simulation and Reality: A Digital Twin Approach for UAVs**

+## **Description**
+This project implements a digital twin framework for UAVs, integrating simulation and real-world experimentation.
+The focus is on validating and optimizing UAV controllers, particularly a Model Predictive Controller (MPC), developed using ACADOS and CASADI.
+The framework is built with Python and leverages ROS for communication and sensor data integration.

+The repository includes:
+- Simulation models.
+- UAV controller implementations (kinematic, dynamic compensation, and MPC).
+- Scripts for trajectory-following experiments.
+- Tools for comparing simulated and experimental results.

 <div style="display: flex; justify-content: center; align-items: center; gap: 15px;">

   <div style="text-align: center;">